 /dev/sdb1: UUID="ccab0f8d-3b5b-4189-9da3-23c49159c318" BLOCK_SIZE="4096" TYPE="ext4" PARTUUID="c088a647-01"

-4. Make a directory for the mount point if it's not already there.
+4. Create a directory for the mount point if it does not exist.

 $ mkdir disk